Super Mario Odyssey: Release

 The game was teased via the Nintendo Switch console announcement trailer in 2016; in January 2017 during a Nintendo presentation, Odyssey was formally announced to be in development, and was followed shortly after with gameplay footage.
 A section at E3 2017 was themed around New Donk City, and was filled with kiosks that allowed people to play a demo.
 The announcement at E3 2017 was the most popular part of the presentation on social media and was considered the best part of the show by other attending developers.
 Critics also noted the game's density of secrets and noted the format of open-world exploration.

+In the weeks leading up to release, Nintendo of America held a cross-country promotional tour.
+Major stops included Los Angeles, Dallas, Philadelphia, and New York.
+At each stop, a demo of the game was playable.

 Two weeks before the game's release, Nintendo uploaded a Broadway inspired promotional music video of "Jump Up Super Star!", which featured live-action dancers alongside a CGI animated character of Mario.
 The song was released on the digital music storefront iTunes shortly after and became one of the top 40 best sellers in the United States.

 The game officially released October 27, 2017, alongside Amiibo of Mario, Peach, and Bowser in their respective wedding attire.
 In addition, a limited-time Odyssey themed Nintendo Switch was released, containing the console, Joy-Con reminiscent to the color of the character Cappy, a Switch console carrying case, and a Nintendo eShop digital download code for Odyssey.
-Later that December, Nintendo partnered with food manufacturing company Kellogg's to release a limited quantity breakfast cereal —"Super Mario Cereal"— in the United States.
+Later that December, Nintendo partnered with food manufacturing company Kellogg's to release a limited quantity breakfast cereal—"Super Mario Cereal"—in the US.
 The back of the box contains an NFC tag that can be scanned like an Amiibo toy, which provides exclusive in-game extras.